Feature Flow: In-network Feature Flow Estimation for Video Object Detection: Experiments

 Our baseline consists of ResNet-101 \cite{he2016deep} and R-FCN \cite{dai2016r} detector.
 It is a single-frame framework and the same as the baseline in the Table \ref{table:optflow}.
 Its mAP is 74.1$\%$ on overall categories.
 In Table \ref{table:ablat}, the mAP for fast motion category, 51.2\%, is the lowest among three categories.
 This indicates that fast motion category is challenging.
 However, as the percentage ($26.2\%$) of fast motion category in the validation set is the lowest in all categories, the mAP for all categories is still very high, that is $74.1\%$.

 After adding the basic IFF module, the performance (denoted as IFF-Net-A) for all categories is 76.0$\%$ mAP, 1.9\% higher than our baseline.
 This shows that the basic IFF module improves the performance effectively.
 There are a $3.5\%$ gain in mAP for fast motion category, $3.2\%$ gain in mAP for middle motion category and $1.4\%$ gain in mAP for slow category, respectively.
 After training with TRL (denoted as IFF-Net-B), the performance of the basic IFF module improves further (76.4\% mAP vs 76.0\% mAP).
-TRL not only improves the performance, but also makes the convergence faster.
+According to our experiments, IFF-Net-B saves 10\% training time, while achieving similar performance to IFF-Net-A. This indicates that TRL not only improves the performance, but also makes the convergence faster.
 IFF-Net-B in Table \ref{table:ablat} is the same as IFF-Net-B in Table \ref{table:optflow}.

 Another variant using the advanced IFF module and TRL, denoted by IFF-Net-C, is shown in the table.
 The mAP score increases from $76.4\%$ to $77.1\%$.
 The performance of slow motion category is nearly unchanged after replacing basic IFF module with advance IFF module, but the mAP of fast motion category increases significantly by $3.1\%$ (57.7 \% mAP vs 54.6 \% mAP).
 This indicates that advanced IFF module focuses on the difficult category (fast category), while yielding a similar performance on the easy category (slow category).
 IFF-Net-C in Table \ref{table:ablat} is the same as IFF-Net-C in Table \ref{table:optflow}.